 How often is a URL crawled?

 You can use the crawl frequency to see whether your URLs are relevant for the Googlebot.
 URLs that are less important for Google are crawled less often.
-You can then derive optimization measures from this.
+You can then derive optimization measures from this – for example, URLs that are never crawled, or very infrequently crawled could be deleted and redirected to a similar URL that is crawled more often.
 For the Googlebot to make optimal use of its crawl budget, the topicality of a URL also plays an important role.
 That’s why you should, for example, regularly supplement or update content to increase the crawl frequency of the Googlebot.

 Are there crawling problems?

-On the basis of these questions, you can carry out your log file analysis.
-Then you can derive measures to improve the performance of your website from the data.
+You can carry out your log file analysis on the basis of these questions.
+Then you can derive measures to improve your website’s technical SEO from the data.

 The IP addresses, the browser used and the operating system used by the user are stored in the log files, so you must take data protection into account when processing this data.

 This is what you should do: